 Deferred income is an advance payment from a customer for goods or services that have not yet been delivered.
 Under the accrual basis of accounting, the recipient records this payment as a liability.
 Once the goods or services have been delivered, the liability is reversed and revenue is recorded instead.
 For example, a company provides custom-built motorcycles to its customers, and requires an advance payment before it begins work.
 A customer sends the company a $30,000 payment, which is deferred income for the company until it ships the completed motorcycle to the customer.
+The concept is commonly applied to the receipt of money related to service contracts or insurance, where the related benefits may not be completed until a number of accounting periods have passed.

 Deferred income is also known as deferred revenue or unearned revenue.